ethereum-optimism/infra/op-acceptor/README.md

 By default, test output from all tests is saved to log files, while only test results summaries are shown in the terminal.
 This makes the output much more manageable, especially when running many tests.

-Test logs are saved under the log directory path, in a directory named based on the run ID.
+Test logs are saved under the log directory path, in a directory named with a standardized prefix `testrun-` followed by the run ID.
 The default log directory is `logs`, but you can specify a custom location:

 ```bash
 go run cmd/main.go \